 The Survey Results Drinking and Driving Behaviors

-- How often did the respondent drink alcohol in the past month? – Throughout all of Illinois, nearly half (45.9 percent) stated that they had consumed at least one alcoholic beverage in September that could include liquor, wine, or beer in the last 30 days.
-This number was slightly lower than the telephone survey taken in June that showed the 46.4 percent of respondents admitted to drinking a beverage within the last 30 days.
+- How often did the respondent drink alcohol in the past month? – Throughout all of Illinois, nearly half (45.9 percent) stated that they had consumed at least one alcoholic beverage in September, which could include liquor, wine, or beer in the last 30 days.
+This number was slightly lower than the telephone survey taken in June, which showed that 46.4 percent of respondents admitted to drinking a beverage within the last 30 days.

 - Has the respondent ever operated a motor vehicle within two hours after consuming alcohol [within the last 30 days]? – Nearly 22 percent or more than one in five responded that they had operated a motor vehicle within two hours after alcohol.
 Out of all the respondents, 2.5 percent said they did not know if they had ever driven a car within two hours after drinking alcoholic beverages.

-- Within the last month how many times as the respondent operated a motor vehicle within two hours after consuming alcohol? – Of the number of respondents (22 percent) who admitted to driving within two hours after drinking alcohol, six out of ten (49 percent of those) admitted to driving within two hours after drinking in the last 30 days.
+- Within the last month, how often has the respondent operated a motor vehicle within two hours of consuming alcohol? – Of the number of respondents (22 percent) who admitted to driving within two hours after drinking alcohol, six out of ten (49 percent of those) admitted to driving within two hours after drinking in the last 30 days.

-- How many alcoholic beverages did the respondent consume on the last occasion? – Most of the respondents (43.7 percent) stated that they had had “one” drink.
+- How many alcoholic beverages did the respondent consume on the last occasion? – Most respondents (43.7 percent) stated they had had “one” drink.
 That was followed by the next largest group of respondents (38.3 percent) stating they had two drinks.
-Only 4.4 percent of the telephone respondents claimed to have consumed five or more alcoholic beverages on the last occasion that they drove a vehicle after drinking.
+Only 4.4 percent of the telephone respondents claimed to have consumed five or more alcoholic beverages the last time they drove a vehicle after drinking.

 Roadside Safety Checks

-Respondents and the telephonic survey were asked about their experience and level of awareness involving roadside safety checks when law enforcement officers were stopping traffic to check to see if drivers’ capabilities were impaired.
+Respondents and the telephonic survey were asked about their experience and awareness of roadside safety checks when law enforcement officers stopped traffic to see if drivers’ capabilities were impaired.

-- Roadside Safety Checked Awareness – Approximately 29 percent of the respondents of the telephonic survey stated that over the course of the last month they saw or heard something “about the police setting up roadside safety checks where they stopped to checked drivers and vehicles.”
+- Roadside Safety Checked Awareness – Approximately 29 percent of the telephonic survey respondents stated that over the last month, they saw or heard something “about the police setting up roadside safety checks where they stopped to check drivers and vehicles.”

-- How They Became Aware – The group that responded that they were aware of the roadside safety checks being conducted at a local level was then asked how they saw or heard the information.
-Approximately 34 percent of the respondents indicated that they were made aware by relatives or friends.
-Another 32 percent said they heard about the roadside safety checks on the radio and/or television, while another 17.3 percent reported “seeing or hearing about the checks be the newspaper.”
-Less than one out of every five (18.6 percent) respondents said that they became aware from another source.
+- How They Became Aware – The group that responded that they knew the roadside safety checks were being conducted locally was then asked how they saw or heard the information.
+Approximately 34 percent of the respondents indicated they were made aware by relatives or friends.
+Another 32 percent said they heard about the roadside safety checks on the radio and television, while another 17.3 percent reported: “seeing or hearing about the checks be the newspaper.”
+Less than one out of every five (18.6 percent) respondents said that they became aware of another source.